Plan Your Visit

 - Timed-entry passes will be scanned at the visitor entrances on Madison Drive or Constitution Avenue, NW.

-- Visitors with timed-entry passes will be able to enter the museum until 4:00 p.m.
+- Visitors with timed-entry passes will be able to enter the museum from the time on their pass until 4:00 p.m.

 - For everyone’s safety, all visitors are required to pass through screening at the entrance to the museum.
 Please see a list of prohibited items in the museum before planning your visit.